 HI THERE!
 I'M BRECHJE.

 I'm a documentary photographer, shooting creatively and inspired by movement & nature.
 I live in Amsterdam with my husband Timmo and our three little ones; Roeks (1), Tuur (3) and Nore (5).

 As much as I loved working as a substitute teacher at elementary schools for several years, in 2016 I felt it was time to create a job in which I could blend work, traveling and raising my family as best as possible.
 I'm figuring it out as I go along, enjoying the many challenges that it brings.

 Photography has had a hold on me ever since I won a camera while playing bingo.
 I believe I was about ten or eleven years old.
-Back then I mainly had our family dog in front of my lens or I would find my way into the garden and sit in the grass capturing plants.
+Back then I mainly had our family dog in front of my lens or I would find my way into the garden capturing Mother Nature.
 In fact I still feel most creative when I'm in nature and I prefer to shoot in those surroundings too.
 Meanwhile I've been telling all kinds of different stories through pictures and I really enjoy to try new things.
 I also feel very passionate about the empowerment of women and have found a beautiful way to make a contribution to the movement by shooting powerful images of women in a most vulnerable form.
 The first photo project is called 'Women Bare'.
 And the second one represents all the glorious postpartum realness 'Moederlijf'.
 Something I'm very excited to learn more about lately, is birth photography.
 I've had the opportunity to shoot some wonderful births already.